Thomas1664/angular-electron-template/README.md

 # After Installation
 - You may delete `postinstall.js` as well as the `postinstall` script in `package.json`
 - If you selected `npm` as your package manager you may delete `yarn.lock` as well

+# Contribute
+Contributions - espechially regarding the postinstall-process - are welcome!